 Do you have a real aptitude for English?
-If you are someone who loves to read and write, play word games, work crossword puzzles, and who enjoys language.
+If you are someone who loves to read and write, play word games, work crossword puzzles, and enjoy the language.
 Wait, I’ve got a lucrative in-demand work from home opportunity especially for you!

 If you don’t know what this is about, you’ll know it in a while.

-This job is quite similar to proofreading but has much more editing to do than the regular proofreading (Consider it, as advanced proofreading).
+This job is quite similar to proofreading but has much more editing to do than regular proofreading (Consider it, advanced proofreading).

 As a Scopist, your job is to assist the court reporter in the transcription process.
 A full-time Scopist will be able to make $40-$50K working full time.
 The least experienced Scopist should make a minimum of $20-25 per hour.